Skip to content

 From the Campaigns dashboard, you can create new campaigns and view the performance of your existing campaigns.

-1. To create a campaign, click the green Create Campaign button in the upper-righthand corner.
+1. To create a campaign, click the green Create Campaign button in the upper right-hand corner.

-5. Select from three pacing types to determine the daily budget campaign for the campaign.
+4. Select from three pacing types to determine the daily budget campaign for the campaign.
 The selection will be carried into all the ad groups of your campaign and can be changed.

-6. Add up to twenty-five conversion URLs.
+5. The Trade Desk Campaigns: Add up to twenty-five conversion URLs.
 Please note that for conversions to track, the Smart Container Tag must be placed on the root URL of the conversion events' pages.

-7. Save your campaign settings and move on to the Ad Group Setup - Campaign Manager article.
+6. Save your campaign settings and move on to the Ad Group Setup - Campaign Manager article.

 Cloning Campaigns